 As a nonprofit hospital, Piedmont Atlanta belongs to its community, and has since its founding as a ten-bed sanatorium located in downtown Atlanta in 1905.
 The hospital has grown over the years, and is now a 488-bed full-service tertiary facility serving the region.
 We continue to stay committed to our community, and that commitment is demonstrated through our community benefit programs.
 Through those programs, we work to address the unmet health needs of our vulnerable populations.

 To better understand those needs, in 2013, Piedmont Atlanta conducted a community health needs assessment (CHNA), which is both the both the activity and product of identifying and prioritizing a community's health needs.
 We did this by talking to community stakeholders, analyzing relevant public health and hospital data, and seeing where we could make the most impact in our neighborhoods and city.
-Click here to read our Piedmont Atlanta assessment or view the infographic.
+Click here to read our Piedmont Atlanta assessment.

 Because we are a nonprofit hospital, we are required by law to provide file annually IRS Form 990, in which we report out our community benefit activities within a part of that form titled Schedule H. Click here to access our last filed form.